 How I lived on just a pound a day a for a year

-I think this is one of the best frugal books I have read.
+I think How I Lived a Year on Just a Pound a Day by Kath Kelly ( 2008 ) is one of the best frugal books I have read.
 It tells the story of an English teacher living in Bristol who made the drastic decision to live on a pound a day to save money for her brother’s wedding present.
 Her friends thought she was crazy and that she could only achieve this if she became a vegetarian, travelled nowhere and used old rags instead of tampons!
 She proved them wrong.
 Read more here.